Smithsonian/dpo-voyager/docs/content/explorer/api-examples/annotations/_index.md

 	// Get reference to the Explorer element by id var voyagerElement = document.getElementById("voyager");

-	// Call the activateAnnotation function with the value of the
+	// Call the setActiveAnnotation function with the value of the
 	// option input element as the parameter voyagerElement.setActiveAnnotation(id.value);
 }